 In case of fire, it is mandatory to ensure the safety of your business, staff, inhabitants as well as property.
-And smoke curtains are one of the best ways to successfully do so.
+And smoke curtains are one of the best ways to do so successfully.

 1) What are smoke curtains?

-The smoke curtains refer to the barriers that are placed as a part of the smoke management system in some building.
-It works through channelling smoke movement in a building towards the extraction points.
-The smoke curtains available in Sydney work by controlling, stopping and often reducing the smoke spread throughout a building.
+The smoke curtains refer to the barriers that are placed as a part of the smoke management system in some buildings.
+It works by channelling smoke movement in a building towards the extraction points.
+The smoke curtains in Sydney work by controlling, stopping and often reducing the smoke spread throughout a building.

 Smoke curtains remain retracted invisibly until the time comes when they are activated due to an alarm, some detector signal or even a manual switch.
 They offer great flexibility for architects and designers, which is why they find more preference than the traditional non-load bearing walls, smoke screens and smoke doors.